 Still having problems?

 If you are still experiencing issues even when abiding by the above advice, there may be an issue with the anatomy of the neck itself, which will not be corrected with any sleep position or fancy pillows.
 There may be some issues with your daily posture which affect your sleep, especially if you are working from home.
-If this is the case we would recommend seeing a Chiropractor, particularly a doctor that specialises in the Upper Cervical spine.
-These doctors are experts and improving the function of the neck so you can have a comfortable and restful nights sleep.
+If this is the case we would recommend seeing a Chiropractor, particularly a Chiropractor that specialises in the Upper Cervical spine.
+These Chiropractors are experts and will make your healing journey a pleasant one.
+They also helps in improving the function of the neck so you can have a comfortable and restful nights sleep.

 In conclusion, stop sleeping on stomach posture and keep the head neutral.
 Whether you feel better on your back or side, keep the head neutral, so there is no rotation and the head is aligned with the body, not leaning left, right, forward or backward.
 Try to imagine your head balanced on your body, the same as it would be when you are standing up straight walking around.

 Maintain this one principle and it will help to guide your sleeping posture for the side or back and protect your overall health.

 Since 2013, Upper Cervical Chiropractor, DC.
 Shaan Rai helped patients achieve greater health, relocating to Singapore in 2016 and founding Vitality Chiropractic Centres.
 He has an impressive track record in providing relief and solutions for people who experience nerve system problems, such as headaches, migraines, dizziness, vertigo or neurological conditions.

 For a Complimentary, no-obligation call with the Chiropractor or to book a Consultation, call +65 8438 9550 or email email@example.com to find out if we can help you at our Chiropractic Clinic in Singapore.

 Want to Talk With the Chiropractor?